 Given how complicated these cases can be, as well as the fact that a child’s future depends on where these cases are adjudicated, it’s critical that these juveniles have one of the experienced Colorado Springs criminal defense lawyers on their side to provide them with the strongest possible defense and superior representation at every stage of their case.

-Colorado Springs Criminal Defense Lawyers at Shimon Kohn, P.C.
+Colorado Springs Criminal Defense Lawyers at Kohn Law Firm

-At Shimon Kohn, P.C., we have been committed to providing each of our clients with exceptional service, ethical treatment and aggressive representation since 2003.
+At Kohn Law Firm, we have been committed to providing each of our clients with exceptional service, ethical treatment and aggressive representation since 2003.
 That’s why our clients can always rely on us to:

 Contact Us Today